RicoJia/ricojia.github.io/_posts/2024/2024-04-03-computer-vision-ORB-Features-And-Matching.markdown

         $$

 4. Represent the descriptor in steered BRIEF
-    - Pre-select 256 pairs of pixels.
+    - Pre-select 256 pairs of pixels in the patch.
+        - In Rublee et al's paper, a large number of images were used to compare the image intensitiy of these selected pixels of keypoints.
+        They mapped out the mean of all these image pairs, and the correlation within each pair.
     - Steer the descriptor.
 From the "normalized image" to the rotated one (the patch we have):
         $$
         S = R(\theta)[x_1,y_1; ... x_n, y_n]